opendatahub-io/opendatahub-community/sig-governance.md

 Option 1: by SIG Chairs

-- Subprojects may be created by socializing the proposal to the corresponding SIG with fallback on majority vote of SIG Chairs.
-The result *SHOULD* be supported by the majority of SIG Leads.
+- Subprojects may be created by socializing the proposal to the corresponding SIG with fallback on majority vote of the corresponding SIG Chairs.
+The result *SHOULD* be supported by the majority of the leads of the SIG.
   - Proposal *MUST* establish subproject owners.
   - [sigs.yaml](./sigs.yaml) *MUST* be updated to include subproject information and OWNERS files with subproject owners.
   - Where subprojects processes differ from the SIG governance, they must document how.